 A meeting is called to discuss various issues of interest.
 Such issues vary considering the purpose of an entity or concern.
-The following is the general purposes to call a meeting.
+The following is the general-purpose to call a meeting.

-- Meeting is held to notify the vision, mission or objective of any organization.
+- The meeting is held to notify the vision, mission, or objective of any organization.

-- Meeting is called to announce the performance or progress of any activity or work.
+- The meeting is called to announce the performance or progress of any activity or work.

-- Meeting is held for reviewing the progress of any project or program.
+- The meeting is held for reviewing the progress of any project or program.

-- Meeting is called to share dialogue with the members of the organization or with the people of a society.
+- The meeting is called to share a dialogue with the members of the organization or with the people of a society.

-- Meeting is held to announce any innovation, development or changes related to product, service or activities.
+- The meeting is held to announce any innovation, development, or changes related to product, service, or activities.

-- Meeting are called to celebrate any success and to share the achievement with the members who are entitled.
+- The meeting is called to celebrate any success and to share the achievement with the members who are entitled.

 Related Content of Oral Communication:

 - How to Conduct a Formal Meeting in Effective Way